anielson1silva15/estudo-variaveis-python/README.md

 * Uso do comando restore no git

-* comando git push no terminal vscod
+* comando git push no terminal vscode

 * comando git pull